Doctor of Nursing Practice: Transitioning toward the doctorate

 In the United States, the American Association of Colleges of Nursing (AACN) recommended that all entry-level nurse practitioner educational programs be transitioned from the Master of Science in Nursing (MSN) degree to the DNP degree.
 The American Association of Nurse Anesthetists has followed suit, requiring the DNP (or DNAP - Doctor of Nurse Anesthesia Practice) degree for entry-level nurse anesthetist programs by the year 2025.
 Meanwhile, the National Association of Clinical Nurse Specialists (NACNS) announced in July 2015 its endorsement of the doctor of nursing practice (DNP) as the required degree for CNS entry into practice by 2030.
 Nurse practitioners and nurse anesthetists currently practicing with either an MSN or certificate will not be required to obtain the DNP for continued practice.

-DNP in Singapore
+Singapore

-In 2025, the National University of Singapore (NUS) launched the country's first DNP, which is designed to enable practising nurses to lead system-level improvements in healthcare, shape policy and enhance service delivery while continuing clinical work.
+In August 2025, the National University of Singapore (NUS) launched the country's first DNP, which is designed to enable practising nurses to lead system-level improvements in healthcare, shape policy and enhance service delivery while continuing clinical work.
 It is offered at NUS' Alice Lee Centre for Nursing Studies (NUS Nursing).